 1. Kaziranga National Forest – Assam

-Home to one horned rhinos, Kaziranga National Park is one of the most popular and beautiful places of seven sisters of India in Assam.
+Home to one-horned rhinos, Kaziranga National Park is one of the most popular and beautiful places of seven sisters of India in Assam.
 Surrounded by aromatic plush green tea gardens, Kaziranga is a declared World Heritage Site.
 One can enjoy jeep safaris in the forest and spot elephants, rhinos, tigers, deer, and numerous birds.

 2. Kohima – Nagaland

 With gorgeous Japfu range in the background, Kohima is one of the most tranquil & mesmeric places in seven sisters of northeast India.
-The thick forests, luxuriant valleys, and misty weather overwhelm travellers.
+The thick forests, luxuriant valleys, and misty weather overwhelm travelers.
 One can trek to Dzuko valley, visit Kohima war cemetery, Ntangki Wildlife sanctuary, and Mokokchung.

 3. Tawang – Arunachal Pradesh